 Fact 12: Embu tribe in Kenya is famous for dancing on stilts performed by men wearing long black coats and white masks?

-Fact 13: Kenya’s wildlife is unrivalled by any other in the world, both in terms of numbers and variety of species.
-Thousands of tourists visit Kenya every year to view the wild life particularly the wildebeest migration.
+Fact 13: Kenya’s wildlife is unrivaled by any other in the world, both in terms of numbers and variety of species.
+Thousands of tourists visit Kenya every year to view the wildlife particularly the wildebeest migration.
 Animals such as lion, leopard, buffalo, elephant, rhino, giraffe, zebra, crocodiles, hippopotamus, gazelles, cheetahs, hyena and a wide range of bird species can all be found in Kenya.

 Fact 14: About 2000 B.C..
 Scientists discovered the earliest-known remains of human beings in Kenya.
 Although very little is known about these people but it’s believed that they are the ancestors of today’s Kenyans.

 Fact 15: Masai People, a tribe in Kenya are tall and slender and are known for their skill in the use of weapons and their strongly independent ways.